Montana Cryptantha - Cryptantha sobolifera

 Uncommon in Montana, though many of the known collections describe the species as being locally common and the high elevation, rocky, baren habitat generally does not appear to be at risk.

-OR to MT south to CA (Lesica 2012.
+OR to MT south to CA (Lesica et al. 2012.
 Manual of Montana Vascular Plants.
 BRIT Press.
 Fort Worth, TX).

 Observations in Montana Natural Heritage Program Database

 (Click on the following maps and charts to see full sized version)

 (Observations spanning multiple months or years are excluded from time charts)